Yuichiroh/nuimode/README.md

 # Nuimode

-A library for customizing Nuimo devices on OSX.
+A library for customizing the Nuimo device on OSX.

 > if you use MacOX mojave, you need to modify some noble codes.
 > See this issue for the details: https://github.com/noble/noble/pull/804